 A project based on the book Drawdown: The Most Comprehensive Plan Ever Proposed to Reverse Global Warming, edited by project director Paul Hawkin, which describes and ranks 100 solutions to reverse buildup of atmospheric carbon in 30 years.
-Solutions are listed on the website.
-The top ten: Refrigerant Management, Onshore Wind Turbines, Reduced Food Waste, Plant-Rich Diets, Tropical Forests, Educating Girls, Family Planning, Solar Farms, Silvopasture, and Rooftop Solar.
-Each solution includes estimated costs and cost savings in billions of dollars.
-Paul Hawkin is the author of 8 books (see Profiles of Notable Individuals, in Overview section of this Guide).
+The solutions include estimated costs and cost savings in billions of dollars.
+Paul Hawkin is the author of 8 books (see Profiles of Sustainability Leaders).

 - News and media